Chum Darang: Miss Himalaya 2015

 She was the second runner-up at Miss Himalaya pageant in 2015.

 Miss Earth India 2016

-Chum participated in the Miss Earth India 2016 contest, which selects representatives for Miss Earth.
+Darang participated in the Miss Earth India 2016 contest, which selects representatives for Miss Earth.
 She won the title of Miss Earth India Water 2016.

 Miss Asia Pacific World 2017

 She represented India in the Miss Asia Pacific World 2017 beauty pageant, competing with contestants from 24 countries.
 She was placed fifth and won the Miss Internet subtitle.

 Miss Tiara India International 2017

-Chum holds the crown of Miss Tiara India International 2017.
+Darang holds the crown of Miss Tiara India International 2017.
 She also won two subtitles, "Miss Sports Gear" and "Miss Best National Costume".